 Top 4.
 Check the SSID in WiFi Settings

-Normally, you need to set the SSID when the first time you set up the wireless IP camera.
+Normally, you need to set the SSID when the first time you set up your newly bought wireless IP camera.
 Please set it the same as the SSID of your router.
-To work it out, you need the IP camera software on computer.
+To work it out, you need the IP camera software on computer or on your mobile phone.
 Here we take Reolink IP camera WiFi setup as the example.
 For more details, please visit How to Activate Wireless Settings of WiFi IP Cameras.

 1. Connect the wireless IP camera to the router via an Ethernet cable.